Azure/azure-functions-sql-extension/README.md

 ### Trigger Binding Tutorial ###

-This tutorial assumes that you have completed all steps from the Input/Output Binding tutorials.
+This tutorial assumes that you have completed all steps from the Input/Output Binding tutorials, and that the SQL database is setup as shown in 'Create Azure SQL Database.'

 - Create a new file
 - Add the following namespaces